 1/2 teaspoon vanilla extract

 Preheat the oven to 350.
 Butter an 11-12 inch removable bottom tart pan and set aside.
 Peel peaches: bring a small pot of water to boil.
-Add the peaches and boil for about 30 seconds-1 minute.
+Add the peaches and boil for about 1 minute.
 Remove from the water.
 Let cool and then peel, the skin should come off easily with your fingertips.
 Set aside.

 Pour the batter into the tart pan and smooth with a spatula.
 Slice the peaches in half and remove pits.
 If using freestone peaches, this should be easy to do.
 Slice each half into quarters or thirds, depending on their size.
 Place the peach slices into the batter starting at the center and creating circles around the center piece.
 Press peach slices down very lightly.
 If using figs, do not press much or the figs will get buried.